Vocal Longevity: The Icarus Effect

 So what’s going on?

-Many MANY singers suffer from these issues to one extent or another, and it is increasingly common with younger singers for reasons I’m about to explain.
-The best illustration I can give, is the story of Icarus.
+Many singers suffer from these issues to one extent or another, and it is increasingly common with younger singers.
+This is for reasons I’m going to explain.
+The best illustration I can give, is the Greek tragedy of Icarus.

 The Icarus Effect